evgenyneu/tarpan/README.md

 * [Full example code](https://github.com/evgenyneu/tarpan/tree/master/docs/examples/save_summary/a01_save_summary)

+* Call `print_summary` to print summary to console instead of saving to a file.

 The text summary format is such that the text can be pasted into Github/Gitlab/Bitbucket's Markdown file, like this:

 | Name   |   Mean |   Std |   Mode |    + |    - |   68CI- |   68CI+ |   95CI- |   95CI+ |   N_Eff |   R_hat |